 Don’t assume that because they are dry (day or night) that they won’t still have accidents.
 Potty training regression is very common, especially when there have been big changes e.g. starting a new nursery or school, a separation, moving house, or new baby.
-Keep reinforcing the process and asking your child before car journeys, after lots of drinks, before bed time etc.
+Keep reenforcing the process and asking your child before car journeys, after lots of drinks, before bed time etc.

 Potty training does not happen by magic

 Whichever methodology you choose only very rarely to children potty train themselves.
 It’s a learned skill like cleaning your teeth!
 So there is no easy way out or super magical solution.
 Our potty training pads can help accelerate that process as they will help you child to feel uncomfortable and quickly see the benefits of potty training.
-As a rough guide, around the age of two years old is when traditionally children would start to express discomfort in wearing a diaper.
-As diapers are so dry and effective these days, (even the pull on style ones as mentioned above), Mum or Dad needs to actively intervene.
-Do not expect your child to come up to one morning and say ‘’Hey Mum, the sun’s out and today is THE day for big boy underwear!’’… Not going to happen!
+As a rough guide, around the age of two years old is when traditionally children would start to express discomfort in wearing a nappy.
+As nappies are so dry and effective these days, (even the pull on style ones as mentioned above), Mum or Dad needs to actively intervene.
+Do not expect your child to come up to one morning and say ‘’Hey Mum, the sun’s out and today is THE day for big boy pants!’’… Not going to happen!

 Potty training is not just about getting the ‘pee in the potty’ – it’s a whole behaviour change.
-No more will Mum or Dad rescue a soggy diaper with a quick behind the sofa diaper change… Potty training requires effort from your child – they have to think in advance, predict and time that they will need the toilet at a point in the near future.
+No more will Mum or Dad rescue a soggy nappy with a quick behind the sofa nappy change… Potty training requires effort from your child – they have to think in advance, predict and time that they will need the toilet at a point in the near future.
 Worst of all, they have to stop what they are doing to go!
 Life sucks, eh?
 It’s no wonder that some toddlers will try their hardest not to be trained.
 They are the smart ones!
 They want their parents to do it.
-Start by changing the whole routine to the bathroom or toilet, and remember our potty training pads are worn in a child’s own underwear, which is a great way to signal that they are no longer a toddler with a diapers to be changed at a whim.
+Start by changing the whole routine to the bathroom or toilet, and remember our potty training pads are worn in a child’s own pants, which is a great way to signal that they are no longer a toddler with a nappy to be changed at a whim.

 What other potty training truths would you add?